eugenekhovaiev/eCommerce-Application/README.md

 ## This is the [Final Task](https://github.com/rolling-scopes-school/tasks/tree/master/tasks/eCommerce-Application) for the "JavaScript/Front-end" course from [RS School](https://rs.school/)

 ### Description
-The eCommerce Application represents an online shopping portal that provides users access to a wide range of products, detailed product descriptions, and easy interface interaction.
+The eCommerce Application represents an online shopping portal that provides users with access to a wide range of products, detailed product descriptions, and an easy interface for interacting with the application.

+The project aims to achieve the following:
+- Provide a practical implementation of the concepts learned in the "JavaScript/Front-end" course from [RS School](https://rs.school/);
+- Create a responsive, feature-rich application with essential functionalities such as user registration and login, product search, product categorization, shopping cart management, and smooth checkout process;
+- Establish a good, effective collaboration among team members.

 ### Features
 - User Registration and Login;